 The diagnosis of prostate cancer ultimately is based on the pathologist's review of tissue removed at the time of the prostate biopsy.
 An abnormal PSA and/or abnormal digital rectal examination often are present and are the indications for the prostate biopsy.

 Digital rectal examination (DRE): As part of a physical examination, your doctor inserts a gloved and lubricated finger into your rectum and feels toward the front of your body.
-The prostate gland is a walnut or larger sized gland immediately in front of the rectum, and beneath your bladder.
-The back portion of prostate gland can be felt in this manner.
+The prostate gland is a walnut or larger-sized gland immediately in front of the rectum, and beneath your bladder.
+The back portion of the prostate gland can be felt in this manner.
 Findings on this exam are compared to notes about the patient's prior digital rectal examinations.

-Prostate specific antigen (PSA) blood test: The PSA blood test measures the level of a protein found in the blood that is produced by the prostate gland and helps keep semen in liquid form.
+Prostate-specific antigen (PSA) blood test: The PSA blood test measures the level of a protein found in the blood that is produced by the prostate gland and helps keep semen in liquid form.
 The PSA test can indicate an increased likelihood of prostate cancer if the PSA is at an increased or elevated level or has changed significantly over time, but it does not provide a definitive diagnosis.
 Prostate cancer can be found in patients with a low PSA level, but this occurs less than 20% of the time.

-Prostate biopsy: A biopsy refers to a procedure that involves taking of a sample of tissue from an area in the body.
+Prostate biopsy: A biopsy refers to a procedure that involves taking a sample of tissue from an area in the body.
 Prostate cancer is only definitively diagnosed by finding cancer cells on a biopsy sample taken from the prostate gland.

 The pathologist's report on the biopsy sample showing prostate cancer will contain much detailed information.
 The size of the biopsy core and the percentage of involvement of each core will be reported.
 Most importantly the prostate cancer present will be assigned a numerical score, which is usually expressed as a sum of two numbers (for example, 3 + 4) and is referred to as the Gleason Score.
 This characterizes the appearance of the cancer cells and helps predict its likely level of aggressiveness in the body.
-A Gleason score of 6 or less indicates a low grade prostate cancer, whereas scores of 8-10 indicate a high-grade prostate cancer.
+A Gleason score of 6 or less indicates low-grade prostate cancer, whereas scores of 8-10 indicate high-grade prostate cancer.
 A new prostate cancer grading system was developed in 2014 to help assess risk and assign a Gleason grade group.
 This grade group is particularly useful in Gleason score 7, where the predominant cell type could be a 4 or a 3, which may impact prostate cancer risk.

 - Gleason grade group 1: Gleason score < 6